-STALINSK.
-See Novokuznetsk.
+STALINSK See Novokuznetsk.

-STANISLAVSKY, KONSTANTIN SERGEYEVICH ALEKSEYEV (1863-1938).
-Actor and producer.
+STANISLAVSKY, KONSTANTIN SERGEYEVICH (ALEKSEYEV) (1863-1938) Actor and producer.
 Stanislavsky began acting at the age of 15 in the Alekseyev Circle, a group of family and friends.
-In-1888, he founded the Society of Art and Literature, which became one of the most popular amateur theater companies in Moscow.
-In 1897, Vladimir Nemirovich-Danchenko (q.v.), director of the Moscow Philharmonic

-Society's drama school, invited him to establish a new theater; this was the Moscow Art Theater (q.v.), a joint enterprise, and it was itself, in part, influenced by the German Meiningen Players.
+In 1888 he founded the Society of Art and Literature, which became one of the most popular amateur theater companies in Moscow.
+In 1897, Vladimir Nemirovich-Danchenko, director of the Moscow Philharmomic Society's drama school, invited him to establish a new theater; this was the Moscow Art Theater, a joint enterprise, and it was itself, in part, influenced by the German Meiningen Players.
 Stanislavsky's new method of training actors involved a psychological study of the character to be played, and his first success was his production of Chekhov's The Sea Gull (1898), which brought Stanislavsky world fame.
-Chekhov wrote The Three Sisters (1901) and The Cherry Orchard (1903), specifically for the Moscow Arts Theater.
-His writings on stagecraft include My Life in Art, Building a Character, and An Actor Prepares.
+Chekhov wrote The Three Sisters (1901) and The Cherry Orchard (1903) specifically for the Moscow Art Theater.
+Stanislavsky's writings on stagecraft include My Life in Art (1924), An Actor Prepares (1936), and Building a Character (1949).
 Magarshack, David, Stanislavsky: A Life, 1951.

-Mikailovich, N., Stanislavsky Directs, 1976.

-STANKEVICH, NICHOLAS VLADIMIROVICH (1813-40).
-Key figure and inspirer of the most important philosophical circle in Moscow in the 1830s.
-Future members of the Westernizers, such as Michael Bakunin and Vissarion Belinsky, and of the Slavophiles, such as Konstantin S. Aksakov and Michael Katkov (q.q.v.), belonged to Stankevich's group.
+Mikhailovich, N., Stanislavsky Directs, 1976.
+STANKEVICH, NIKOLAI VLADIMIROVICH (1813 - 1840) Key figure and inspirer of the most important philosophical circle in Moscow in the 1830s.
+Future members of the Westernizers, such as Michael Bakunin and Vissarion Belinsky, and of the Slavophiles, such as Konstantin S. Aksakov and Mikhail Katkov, belonged to Stankevich's group.
+Berlin, Isaiah, Russian Thinkers, 1978.

-STANOVOY RANGE.
-Mountain range in SE USSR extending 500 miles (800 km) E from the Olekma River and rising to Skalisty Mountain, 8,143 feet (2,682 m) above sea level.
+Brown, E. J., Stankevich and His Moscow Circle, 1966.
+STANOVOS RANGE Mountain range in southeastern Russia extending 500 miles (800 km) east from the Olekma River and rising to Skalisty Mountain, 8,143 feet (2,682 m) above sea level.
 It forms part of the watershed between rivers flowing to the Arctic and those flowing to the Pacific.

-STARETS.
-Term for an elder of the Orthodox church, a greatly respected monk, and spiritual overseer of younger monks.
-The startsy of the Optina Pustyn (q.v.) considerably influenced members of the intelligentsia, such as Dostoyevsky and Vladimir Solovev (q.q.v.).
+STARETS Term for an elder of the Orthodox Church, a greatly respected monk, and spiritual overseer of younger monks.
+The startsy of the Optina Pustyn considerably influenced members of the intelligentsia, such as Dostoyevsky and Vladimir Solovev.
 Perhaps the best-known starets is Zossima in Dostoyevsky's novel The Brothers Karamazov.

-STAROV, IVAN YEGOROVICH (1744-1808).
-Architect.
-He is mainly remembered for the Tauride Palace, built in St. Petersburg in 1782-88.
-He simplified the classical style, and initiated the use of columns in Russian interiors.

-STATE, CONCEPT OF.
-As Marx and Engels had before him, Lenin considered the state to be a bourgeois instrument of class oppression.
+STAROV, IVAN YEGOROVICH (1744 - 1808) Architect.
+He is mainly remembered for the Tauride Palace, built in St. Petersburg in 1782-1788.
+He simplified the classical style and initiated the use of columns in Russian interiors.
+STATE, CONCEPT OF As Marx and Engels had before him, Lenin considered the state to be a bourgeois instrument of class oppression.
 In his State and Revolution Lenin outlined his theory that a dictatorship of the proletariat was to be established.
-Eventually the state with its repressive armies, bureaucracies, law courts, and police would wither away.
-In the 1960s it was considered that the dictatorship of the proletariat could be replaced by an all-peoples' state; this state was to maintain law and order and defend the USSR, world peace, and international socialism; in practice the state plays an important role in administration, education, and management.
+Eventually the state, with its repressive armies, bureaucracies, law courts, and police would wither away.
+In the 1960s it was considered that the dictatorship of the proletariat could be replaced by an all-people's state; this state was to maintain law and order and defend the USSR, world peace, and international socialism; in practice the state plays an important role in administration, education, and management.
 It shows little sign of withering away.

-STATE CONFERENCE IN MOS-COW.
-Conference convened by Alexander Kerensky in order to unite the state power with all organized forces in the country.
+STATE CONFERENCE IN MOSCOW Conference convened by Alexander Kerensky in order to unite the state power with all organized forces in the country.
 Over 2,000 people were invited from different sectors of the population.
-It opened on August 25, 1917 at the Bolshoi Theater.
+It opened on 25 August 1917 at the Bolshoi Theater.
 The conference met with Bolshevik disapproval, and the main result of the conference was to sharply split the revolutionaries into left and right.

-STATE FARMS.
-See Sovkhoz.
+STATE FARMS See Sovkhoz.

-STAVROPOL.
-See Togliatti.
+STAVROPOL See Togliatti.